azer89/Reza_Raytracer/README.md

-A raytracing demo that models the path of individual rays of light as they travel through a virtual 3D environment, calculating how they reflect, refract, and interact with surfaces and materials to produce lifelike lighting and shadows.
+A raytracing demo that models the path of individual rays of light as they travel through a virtual 3D scene, calculating how they reflect, refract, and interact with surfaces and materials to produce realistic lighting and shadows.

 ### Features